Schaefer Research Scholars Program Awards

 The Schaefer Research Scholars Program Awards, made possible through a generous bequest from Dr. Ludwig Schaefer, are made annually to four research scientists who have distinguished themselves in the science of human physiology, as broadly defined and whose current work is of outstanding merit with significant academic distinction.
 Their proposed research must illuminate the field.
 Two awards are made to research scientists residing or working in North or South America and two awards are made to research scientists residing or working outside of North or South America.
 Each award consists of a $50,000 cash prize and up to $200,000 in direct research support.

 The faculty member must research in the general area of human physiology (broadly defined), be of outstanding merit and academic distinction in the prior year, and exhibit the likelihood of outstanding future research.
 Internal candidates must be VP&S Officers of Instruction on tenure track but not yet tenured.
 Early to mid-career level faculty with independent papers will have an advatage in the selection process.
 For candidates from outside VP&S, consideration will be given to those candidates who are willing and able to spend an academic year at VP&S or to collaborate with VP&S researchers.
-Preference will be given to newly recruited faculty at the Columbia University Irving Medical Center.
+Preference will be given to faculty with a minimum of two years at Columbia.

 How to apply

 Deadline to apply for 2022 Scholars: 5:00pm EST on November 22, 2021

 - Samuel Sternberg, PhD; "Targeted DNA integration without double-strand breaks using CRISPR-transposons."

 - Tingting Yang, PhD; "Investigating interacting partners of bestrophin channels."

 - Meritxell Canals Buj, PhD; "Determining efficacy thresholds for the acute actions of opioids in vivo."